paynl/woocommerce-plugin/readme.txt

 Added paymentmethods Dankort and CartaSi
 = 3.2.1 =
 Added some extra checks before setting order status to failed.
-The plugin will not set the order status to failed if the order is already paid or if the last used method is not a pay.nl method.
+The plugin will not set the order status to failed if the order is already paid or if the last used method is not a PAY. method.
 = 3.2.0 =
 Changed the order_id field to bigint because the post it refers to is also bigint Canceled transactions now change the order status to failed